 Once you are done with all the step above, your Document Parser is capable of identifying the layout of newly imported documents and apply a matching set of parsing rules.
 All further functionalities of your Document Parser (Download Data, Integrations, ...) will behave in the same way they do when using the single-layout mode.

 Please note: Docparser will merge the parsed data of all parsing rules with the same name.
-If you download the parsed data of multiple documents and you want to have a uniform set of column names, please make sure that the parsing rules of all models have the same names.
+If you download the parsed data of multiple documents and you want to have a uniform set of column names, please make sure that the parsing rules of all models have the same names and are of the same parsing ruletype.
 The same logic applies when using our webhook integrations, such as Google Sheets or Custom Webhooks.